 Lower Proprietors: Kevin Gibson and R Bellamy (representing Ann Emkes)

-Upper Proprietors: S Craig, W G N Gourlay, D Biggar, Gordon Kerr (representing Chips Keswick)
+Upper Proprietors: Angus Ferguson, A J Graham (Tony), W G N Gourlay, D Biggar, Gordon Kerr (representing Chips Keswick)

 Angling Associations: K Irvine (CDAA), W Marshall (DAA)

 Invitees – Galloway Fisheries Trust and SEPA

-Date and location of next meeting: Board Meeting will be held at 7.00pm on 18th March 2019 and the next board meeting will be on Monday 25th November at 7.00pm on 12th March 2018.
-Both meetings held at the Market Inn, Queen Street, Castle Douglas.
+Date and location of next meeting: The Urr DSFB AGM is at 7.00pm on 18th March 2019 and the next board meeting will be on Monday 25th November at 7.00pm.
+Both meetings will be held at the Market Inn, Queen Street, Castle Douglas.